cran-task-views/WebTechnologies/README.md

 **Tools for Working with URLs**

   - The `httr::parse_url()` function can be used to extract portions of a URL.
 The `RCurl::URLencode()` and `utils::URLencode()` functions can be used to encode character strings for use in URLs. `utils::URLdecode()` decodes back to the original strings. [urltools](https://cran.rstudio.com/web/packages/urltools/index.html) ([GitHub](https://github.com/Ironholds/urltools) ) can also handle URL encoding, decoding, parsing, and parameter extraction.
   - [iptools](https://cran.rstudio.com/web/packages/iptools/index.html) can facilitate working with IPv4 addresses, including for use in geolocation.
+A similar package [ipaddress](https://cran.rstudio.com/web/packages/ipaddress/index.html), handles IPv4 and IPv6 addresses and networks.
   - [urlshorteneR](https://cran.rstudio.com/web/packages/urlshorteneR/index.html) offers URL expansion and analysis for Bit.ly, Goo.gl, and is.gd. [longurl](https://cran.rstudio.com/web/packages/longurl/index.html) uses the longurl.org API to provide similar functionality.
   - [gdns](https://cran.rstudio.com/web/packages/gdns/index.html) provides access to Google’s secure HTTP-based DNS resolution service.